ObsidianLabs/vscode-algorand/README.md

 When finished, click the *Push Transaction* button, confirm and send the transaction to the Algorand network.
 <img src="./screenshots/sign-push.png">
 #### Algorand smart contract
-We provided an example project to demostrate how to use this extension to work on Algorand smart contract.
+We provide an example project to demostrate how to use this extension to work on Algorand smart contract.

 1. Open the `example` in VS Code as the project root folder;
 <img src="./screenshots/example-folder.png">